Worthle/CMPE591-HomeWorks-Levent/README.md

 For this homework, I have tried everything and couldn't get a decent result.
 Therefore, I will only discuss the things I have tried.

+**Brief Explaination of the Codes**

+- For Vanilla Policy Gradient, the VPG class is fot the policy gradient network and agent class is the primary class.
+Decide action by sampling action probabilities.
+Then, in update model it calculates the loss using the rewards and back propogate.
+- For Soft Action Critic, Actor Network is similar to the VPG, and Two Critic Network are implemented for the Q-value estimation.
+Alpha update is immplemented for opimizing the entropy for ensuring the policy maintains enough exploration.
+Then targer network is being updated (soft update).
+For both network, save, plot and moving average functions are added for visualization.

+**Discussion**
+- Main Problem

 **Levent Faruk Soysal**